Sep. 27, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Amyloidosis is a generic term and refers to the extracellular deposition of fibrils composed of low weight chain of a variety of proteins.
 Immunoglobulin light chain (AL) amyloidosis is one of the major causes of amyloid neuropathy, which remains a serious, usually rapidly fatal disease.
-However, in this updated article, the authors discuss evidence indicating that peripheral blood stem cell transplantation has proven to be effective treatment in carefully chosen patients.
-Patients with limited organ involvement have shown a good response to autologous hematopoietic cell transplantation with prolongation of survival.
-Early hematopoietic cell transplantation in well-selected patients is the current treatment of choice for amyloid neuropathy.
+However, in this updated article, the authors discuss evidence indicating that autologous stem cell transplantation has proven to be effective treatment in patients with limited organ involvement.
 Thus, early diagnosis and referral for treatment is essential before the disease spreads to multiple organs.
+Even in patients who are not eligible for autologous stem cell transplantation, daratumumab combined with standard chemotherapy significantly improved hematologic response.
 Prognosis has improved with the use of early mortality risk scores to recognize those patients most at risk for early death.
 Diagnosis is still based on discovery of amyloid deposits in tissue biopsy identified by immunohistochemistry, but new techniques, such as mass spectrometry, show promise in determining amyloid types.
 Neurologists, who are most likely to see patients with neuropathy only, are in a favorable position to make an early diagnosis.
 The discussion of the clinical presentation and laboratory findings in this article can aid in early recognition of this disease.
-Review of neurologic manifestations of primary systemic amyloidosis, early recognition of the disease by new methods, and considering early treatment (especially autologous hematopoietic cell transplantation) with prolongation of survival are all covered.
+Review of neurologic manifestations of systemic amyloidosis, early recognition of the disease by new methods, and considering early treatment (especially autologous stem cell transplantation and daratumumab) with prolongation of survival are all covered.

 • Immunoglobulin light chain (AL) amyloidosis is one of the major causes of amyloid neuropathy.